| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 experienced rapid relief when treated with elevated calcium

 and vitamin D, as well as a full spectrum of basic nutrients.
+Encouraged, Reich began to treat more patients with

 his nutritional therapy.
 A whole host of symptoms such